Do you want to stock your freezer with healthy and delicious Asian meals for your crockpot?

 - Singaporean Chicken Rice Stew

 - Thai Green Curry Chicken

 Each meal will cook for the first time in the crockpot so it taste exactly like a freshly prepared meal and not like leftovers at all.
 Yum!
 You can also thaw and cooked your meals in a wok or pot in 15 minutes.

-Join the thousands of people who have tried my recipes, purchased my cookbooks, and changed the way they cook.
+Over 35,000 people already bought my eCookbooks and changed the way they cook.